delphix/delphix-ibm-cloud-schematics/README.md

 |zone | The VPC Zone that you want your VPC networks and virtual servers to be provisioned. |
 |volumesize | The block storage volume size in GB.
 Enter a size between 10 and 2000 GB. |

 ### Required system resources
 To run the software, the following system resources are required:
 1. Instance profile: Delphix recommends the [memory profiles](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles#memory) with 8vCPU or more for your VPC environment.

-2. To view the Data Sources supported by Delphix, refer to [Delphix documentation](https://docs.delphix.com) and select the Support Matrix section.

-### Installing
+### Outputs

-A step by step series of examples that tell you how to get a development env running (Coming later)
+When you apply the template and Delphix is successfully provisioned in IBM Cloud, you see the public IP address that is assigned to your virtual server instance in your Schematics log files.
+You can use the IP address to access Delphix setup UI.

 ### Deploying Delphix

 Refer to the Delphix [Deployment documentation](https://docs.delphix.com/docs/deployment) for detailed deployment instructions.
+To view the Data Sources supported by Delphix, refer to [Delphix documentation](https://docs.delphix.com) and select the Support Matrix section.

 ### Support
 This product is provided and supported by Delphix.
 If you encounter an issue that requires opening a support case, click Get help? at the beginning of this page or go directly to [Delphix support page](https://support.delphix.com).
 For issues with the underlying IBM Cloud resources, open a support case in the IBM Cloud Support Center.
 [The Delphix support policies](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Delphix_Support_Policies_(KBA1504)) are based on your support plan level.
 You must have a [Delphix Support account](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Customer_Support_User_Account_Registration_Policy_(KBA1028)) to file a case.